fatipardo/PDBClean-0.0.2/README.md

 (click the link and download the newest version for your computer).
 In order to use Muscle, we must first change the file's permissions, to allow it to execute.
 >chmod a+x muscle5.1.(YOUR VERSION)
 - Example: chmod a+x muscle5.1.macos_intel64
-- If you are using MacOS, you will get a warning, click "cancel".
-Then go to your computers system preferences.
+- If you are using MacOS, you will get a warning, click `cancel`.
+Then go to your computers `System Preferences`.
 Open `Security & Privacy`.
-Then General.
+Then `General`.
 You will see a notification about muscle, click "allow anyway".
 >./muscle5.1.(YOUR VERSION)

 1. Download PDBClean from GitHub and install environment from YML file